fathah1/datatable/README.md

 ## Things to fix
 * using multiple filters at once
-* starts with equivalent for filters for smoother search *figure out how to make purchase details elements as one element
+* starts with equivalent for filters for smoother search
+* figure out how to make purchase details elements as one element
+* fix objects with ledgerID not rendring first and later rendering or refresh or adding deleting filter